Dowell-Lab/CDK7_inhibition/README.md

 #### Proteomics ####
 This data was generated from HCT116 cells treated +/- SY-5609 for 30min or 120min, then the peptides were isolated for MS analysis.
-The associated file is prot_res, it contains the log2FC values and p-values associated with 0min vs 30min and 0min vs 120min.
+The associated file is prot_res, it contains the log2FC values and p-values associated with DMSO vs 30min SY-5609 and DMSO vs 120min SY-5609.

 ![gitTREATMENTscheme](https://github.com/Dowell-Lab/CDK7_inhibition/assets/48491008/b2f2ba94-8fc8-4a1c-9e66-852c1c99e971)